robotjatek/webgl-engine/readme.md

 # WebGL engine

 A little webgl experiment.
-Features batched sprite rendering sprite animation and collision detection.
+Features batched sprite rendering sprite animation collision detection, and a little bit of the WebAudio API.

 ## Build